 The local economy will also benefit during the three-year construction period, with several hundred people working on the plant simultaneously at peak periods.
 Efforts to hire locally for various phases of the construction are advancing quickly.

 Over the 36-month construction phase the project team will be updating these pages with quarterly short films which will show the viewer how the build phase is progressing.

-The films will use a combination of time-lapse and real-time footage, which will be made available through a series of quarterly films for interested parties and local communities to watch.
+The films will use a combination of time-lapse and real-time footage, which will be made available for interested parties and local communities to watch.